eamutaigwe/R-analysis-assignment-eamutaigwe/analysis_assignment.md

     continuous).
 -   The paper corrected for multiple testing using q-value but we adjusted using fdr.
--   The paper adjusts for uninfected (mock infection) by subtracting counts (Infected-Non infected) instead of including infection status as a covariate.
+-   The paper adjusts for natural changes in gene expression in uninfected by subtracting normalized-log2-transformed expression values (Infected - uninfected) instead of including infection status as a covariate.